spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 \end{aligned} \tag{77-1}
 $$

-An example of a second-order cone program is the robust linear programming such that
+An example of an SOCP is the robust linear programming such that

 $$
 \begin{aligned}